Switzerland mulls controversial Covid-19 health passports

 “Immunity passports are being discussed as a way to basically give you back fundamental rights that have been restricted or taken away under a state of lockdown,” he says.
 “My main concern is using Covid-19 as a lever to get more invasive technologies through the door.”

-“It’s a question of what is the baseline,” says James Davis, professor of international politics at the University of St. Gallenexternal link.
+“It’s a question of what is the baseline,” says James Davis, professor of international politics at the University of St. Gallen.
 He sees them as a step in the right direction when the only alternative is to stay shut down for a long time until a vaccine or treatment is developed.
 “I understand the concern that it would give people who have immunity an advantage, but it also provides an advantage to society as a whole because we’re opening up the economy faster,” he reckons.

 Moving ahead